 Pursuant to the Basic Service Standards for Insurance Agencies promulgated by the CIRC on January 16, 2013, the service steps and content of insurance agencies for insurance clients (consumers) include but not limited to sufficient communications with customers to understand their insurance needs, recommendation of insurance products, assistance to customers in their handling of insurance application formalities, offering of preservation service, assistance to customers in their claims, handling of complaints and so forth.
-An insurance agency shall: (i) make full notification and disclosure when contacting a customer for the first time; provide pre-sale service in a thoughtful and responsible manner; (ii) provide in-sale service in a comprehensive and meticulous manner; (iii) provide after-sale service in a diligent and efficient manner; (iv) assist a customer in claiming for indemnity in an appropriate and timely manner. handle complaints in a timely and effective manner.
+An insurance agency shall: (i) make full notification and disclosure when contacting a customer for the first time; provide pre-sale service in a thoughtful and responsible manner; (ii) provide in-sale service in a comprehensive and meticulous manner; (iii) provide after-sale service in a diligent and efficient manner; (iv) assist a customer in claiming for indemnity in an appropriate and timely manner; (v) handle complaints in a timely and effective manner.

-Pursuant to the Basic Service Standards for Insurance Adjusters promulgated by the CIRC on January 16, 2013, the service steps and content of insurance adjusters for insurance clients (consumers) include but not limited to acceptance of entrustment to establish insurance assessment service relationship, risk assessment for the entrusting parties, survey on the subject matter after the accident, determination of responsibilities and losses, handling of insurance consumers' complaints and so forth.
-An insurance adjuster shall: (i) make full notification and disclosureconduct risk assessment in a professional and prudent mannerl; (ii) conduct survey in a detailed and timely manner; (iii) determine liabilities and assess losses in a conscientious and impartial manner, and conduct complete communication; (iv) handle complaints in a timely and effective manner.
+According to the Basic Service Standards for Insurance Assessment Agencies promulgated by the CIRC on January 16, 2013, the steps and contents of insurance assessment services offered by insurance assessment agencies to customers shall include, but not limited to, acceptance of entrustment to establish insurance assessment service relationship, risk assessment for the entrusting parties, survey on the subject matter after the accident, determination of responsibilities and losses, handling of insurance consumers' complaints and so forth.
+Insurance assessment agencies shall: (i) make full notification and disclosure when deciding to establish an insurance assessment service relationship; (ii) conduct risk assessment in a professional and prudent manner; (iii) conduct survey in a detailed and timely manner; (iv) determine liabilities and assess losses in a conscientious and impartial manner, and conduct complete communication; (v) handle complaints in a timely and effective manner.